FlorinNeuro/FlorinNeuro.github.io/research/index.md

 # {% include icon.html icon="fa-solid fa-search" %}Research

-Our research aim is to understand cognition and behavior in healthy subjects and neurological patients.
-Therefore we identify mechanisms of communication and network dynamics within the human brain.
-For this aim our lab uses M/EEG to non-invasively investigate brain function.
-We combine these recordings in patients with invasive LFP recordings.
+Our research aim is to understand cognition and behavior in healthy participants and how they are changed in neurological diseases.
+Therefore, we identify mechanisms of communication and network dynamics within the human brain.
+For this aim, our lab uses magnetoencephalography (MEG) and electroencephalography (EEG) to investigate brain function non-invasively.
+We combine these recordings with invasive LFP recordings in patients.

 {% include tags.html tags="hpMEG, MEG, LFP, DBS, task-based, clinical-symptoms, method" %}